bitrise-io/devcenter/_articles/en/builds/triggering-builds/skipping-a-given-commit-or-pull-request.md

          exit 1
     fi

-If you wish to rather run an empty green build super quickly, we recommend that you insert this script \`run_if: '{{enve _"GITHUB_PR_IS_DRAFT" ""}}' to each Step in your Workflow to skip the Steps.
+If you wish to rather run an empty green build super quickly, we recommend that you insert this script `run_if: '{{enve _"GITHUB_PR_IS_DRAFT" ""}}` to each Step in your Workflow to skip the Steps.

     workflow1:
         steps: